lauracarbaugh/lauracarbaugh/README.md

 # About me

-**lauracarbaugh/lauracarbaugh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on data scraping in R
 - 🌱 I’m currently learning python basics
 - 💬 Ask me about my favorite movies